revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-128. How is security achieved in Hadoop?
+128.How is security achieved in Hadoop?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 - First step in securing an Hadoop cluster is to enable the encryption in transit and at rest.

 - Authentication and Kerberos rely on secure communications, so before you even go down the road of enabling authentication and the Kerberos you must enable encryption of data-in-transit.